account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

 Composer -> via Windows cmd, artisan -> via OpenServer, git -> via Windows cmd NPM -> composer

-On T42: so far the same
+On T42: so far the same, but Composer -> via Openserver

 Table of Content:
 1.How to install Laravel